Wayne Bridge

-Wayne Michael Bridge (born 5 August 1980) is an English former footballer who played as a left back.
+Wayne Michael Bridge (born 5 August 1980) is an English former professional footballer who played as a left back.

-A graduate of the Southampton Academy where he made his debut in 1998, Bridge also played for Chelsea, West Ham, Manchester City, Fulham and Sunderland during his Premier League career.
+A graduate of the Southampton academy, he made his debut in 1998 and would go on to make over 150 league appearances in Premier League before going on to have an extensive career with Chelsea where he won all three domestic competitions over the course of his six-year stay at Stamford Bridge.
+He also spent time on loan with Fulham before later in 2009 joining Manchester City, where he remained for four seasons, although his final two were spent on loan with West Ham and Sunderland as well as a spell in the EFL Championship with Brighton & Hove Albion.
+He retired in 2014 following a season with Reading.

 Bridge made 36 appearances for the England national team between 2002 and 2009, being selected for two FIFA World Cup squads and UEFA Euro 2004.

 Club career

 Southampton

-Bridge was born in Southampton, but moved to Olivers Battery, Winchester, at an early age.
+Bridge was born in Southampton, but moved to Stanmore, Winchester at an early age.
 He attended Oliver's Battery Primary and Kings' School, Winchester.
-When playing for Olivers Battery he was spotted by Micky Adams, who recommended him to Southampton, who signed him as a trainee in July 1996.
+When playing for Olivers Battery F.C. he was spotted by Micky Adams, who recommended him to Southampton, who signed him as a trainee in July 1996.
 He made his reserve team debut as a centre-forward against Portsmouth on 13 August 1997 and turned professional in January 1998.

 Bridge made his first-team debut on 16 August 1998 (the opening day of the 1998–99 season) coming on as a replacement for John Beresford, who had badly damaged his knee.
 Bridge made his first senior start in the next match on 22 August in a 5–0 defeat away to Charlton Athletic.
 As Southampton struggled to pick up points (with only two points after the first nine games), Bridge played (on the left wing) in most of Saints' league games until early December before losing his place to Hassan Kachloul.
 For the remainder of the 1998–99 Premier League season, Bridge was only used occasionally as Saints narrowly avoided relegation.
 He completed his first season as a first-team player with 15 starts and eight substitute appearances.

 The following season carried on in a similar vein with Bridge making occasional appearances on the left wing until injuries to Francis Benali and the poor form of his intended replacement Patrick Colleter gave Bridge the opportunity to play at left-back, where he soon became a fixture in the Saints starting line-up.
 In the 1999–2000 season, he made 15 starts (plus four substitute appearances) scoring his first senior goal, with a powerful free-kick over the wall, in the final match of the season on 14 May 2000 against Wimbledon, as a result of which Wimbledon were relegated to Division 1 after 14 years in the top flight.